Donnie Jones (basketball)

 In the 2016–17 season, Jones worked as a scout for the Los Angeles Clippers of the NBA.
 Jones returned to college coaching in April 2017 as an assistant at Wichita State under Gregg Marshall.

 In July 2018, Jones was hired by the University of Dayton as assistant coach under Anthony Grant.
-The 2 previously served together as assistant coaches at Marshall from 1994–96 and at Florida from 1996-2006.
+The 2 previously served together as assistant coaches at Marshall from 1994 to 1996 and at Florida from 1996 to 2006.

 On March 29, 2019, Jones was named the 22nd head coach at Stetson University.